-Note: To prevent disruption to your feeds, please make sure that you have the relevant Facebook page connected on the plugin Settings page and are using this to display the feed, or that you are using an Access Token for that specific Facebook page.
-If you are using an Access Token from another Facebook page to display your feed then it may stop working after this change goes into affect.
+Note: To prevent disruption to your feeds, please make sure that you have the relevant Facebook page connected on the plugin Settings page and are using this to display the feed, or that you are using a Source for that specific Facebook page.
+If you are using an Access Token from another Facebook page to display your feed then it may stop working after this change goes into effect.
 To check which Facebook page an Access Token is for, see here.
 If you are using the latest version of the plugin (v3.14) then if you will see a PPCA Error notice above your feed if you need to take action.
 If you don’t see a PPCA Error notice then no action is required.

 2) I do NOT have a role on the Facebook page

 Unfortunately, due to this change it will no longer be possible to use the plugin to display a Facebook feed from a Facebook page you don’t have access to.
 We understand that this is frustrating and an inconvenience and we apologize for this.
 Unfortunately, we don’t have control over the changes that Facebook makes to their platform and can only do our best to adapt our plugin to accommodate them.

 If you need to display a Facebook feed from someone else’s Facebook page then there are three options:

 - Ask an admin of the Facebook page to give you a role on the page.
 That way you can connect the page inside the plugin and display it on your website.
 Please note that if you are removed from the page at a later date then you will no longer be able to display the feed.

 - Ask someone with a role on the page to obtain an Access Token using this tool and send it to you.
 When connecting a source you can then select “+ Add Account Manually” and enter the Access Token and ID for that page.